paulray/NICERsoft/README.md

 expressed or implied.
 There may be bugs!
 Do not use any of this code without understanding what it is doing.

+## Documentation

+See the Wiki for some documentation: https://github.com/paulray/NICERsoft/wiki

 ## Usage